limyi/mjpeg-streamer-realsense/README.md

     ```
 This will take the input from the MJPEG stream available at http://192.168.1.221:8080/my_camera and output it as an RTSP stream at rtsp://localhost:8554/mystream.

-This snippet provides a step-by-step guide, including the download, extraction, server start, and stream conversion commands, all in one shot.